Competition and Diversity in Generative AI: Competition under a Single Tool

 \subsection{Diversity of equilibria}

-In isolation, we should not expect diverse behavior.
-A single person playing Scattergories by themselves has no need to choose obscure (and potentially incorrect) answers; they simply need a single valid answer.
-But with more competition, a player must sample from a more diverse distribution in order to avoid collisions with others.
-Our main results in this section formalize this intuition.
+Our main results in this section formalize our intuition from the above example.
 We show in \Cref{thm:diversity-n,thm:diversity-gamma} that more competitive environments do indeed induce more diverse behavior.
 On the other hand, we show in \Cref{thm:diversity-opt} that the equilibrium distribution $\peq(n, \bd, s)$ is less diverse than the optimal distribution $\popt(n, \bd, s)$.
 We then discuss the limiting behavior of competition in \Cref{sec:compeitition-limit}.

 First, we must define ``diversity'' more precisely.
 All of our results will use a particularly strong notion of the relative diversity of distributions known as \textit{majorization}:

 \begin{definition}[Majorization] For distributions $\bp, \bq \in \Delta(\pi)$, $\bp$ majorizes $\bq$ if